cmleeds/cleanDataProject/README.md

 # cleanDataProject
-This repository contains work for the Get and Clean data project
+This repository contains work for the Get and Clean data project from the Coursera Data Science coursework sponsored by John Hopkins University